 The Matchless Silver Streak entered production in 1938 and was a great machine.
 This is one of the few places where I think that massive amounts of chrome and polish are a good thing.
 Even the fuel and oil tanks are chromed on these.
 They were considered Super Sport bikes when they were new.
 They had close-ratio gearboxes which made them potent on the road, and high ground clearance and low bottom gear which made them acceptable cross country.

 8. Ariel Red Hunter

 I don't know a whole lot about these bikes, but they do look cool.
 They were made from 1932 to 1959.
 They gained a rear suspension in the '50s.

 9. Triumph Bonneville

-These bikes are the bikes that many people picture when they think "English motorcycle."
+These bikes are the bikes that many people picture when they think of "English motorcycles."
 These bikes were loved by the cafe-racer crowd and were modified in large numbers.
-The original Bonnevilles were made from 1959-1983.
-Triumph has recently started making a new Bonnevile, although it looks the same it's a modern bike.
-These are still fairly common, and are cheap compared to many bikes on this list.
-I know several people who use old Bonneville as daily drivers still.
+The original Bonnevilles were made from 1959 to 1983.
+Triumph has recently started making a new Bonneville, although it looks the same it's a modern bike.
+These are still fairly common and are cheap compared to many bikes on this list.
+I know several people who still use old Bonneville as daily drivers.

 10. Norton ES2

-Norton made the ES2 from 1927-1964: a very long stretch for such a traditional design.
+Norton made the ES2 from 1927 to 1964: a very long stretch for such a traditional design.
 It was a sports bike when it was initially produced, but its performance was soon surpassed by other bikes.
 These bikes were well known for being reliable and easy to repair.
-While they all look pretty old fashioned now, they were constantly updated during their production run.
+While they all look pretty old-fashioned now, they were constantly updated during their production run.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.